Moelf/FHist.jl/docs/src/writingtohdf5.md

 h = Hist1D(randn(10_000), -3:0.1:3)
 ```

-Now dump it to an HDF5 file:
+Now write it to an HDF5 file:

 ```@example 1
-h5dumphist("foo.h5", "some/path/to/myhist", h)
+h5writehist("foo.h5", "some/path/to/myhist", h)
 ```

 The histogram is now saved in `foo.h5` in the `some/path/to/myhist` group